peter-snr/k8s/README.md

 16. In VirtualBox, clone the template machine (check the checkbox to reinitialize MAC address).
 I named mine kube01
 17. Start the new virtual machine and run echo 'kube01' > /etc/hostname and then reboot.
     Repeat 16 & 17 and name the machine kube02
-18. Log in to each machind and run ```ifconfig``` to find out the IP addresses of the cloned machines.
+18. Log in to each machine and run ```ifconfig``` to find out the IP addresses of the cloned machines.

 The commands after this do not apply for this research.
-(I have made changes to the original)

 ## Install Kubernetes (k8s)